Diversity Collection

 Queries - overview

-Perform a query
+Perform a Query

-To display the entire data set, start a search without specifying any criteria in the “Query conditions” section:
+To display the entire dataset, start a search without specifying any criteria in the “Query conditions” section:

 1. Select any query conditions you want to use for your searches by selecting the respective checkboxes in the treeview.

-In the main window go to the menu item QueryShow Query.
+In the main window, go to the menu item QueryShow Query.

-Hide the “Query conditions” section
+Hide the “Query Conditions” Section

-Edit the result list
+Edit the Result List

-Add results to the existing list
+Add Results to the Existing List

 1. Enter the new filter criteria for your additional search.

-Remove result items from the list
+Remove Result Items from the List

-You can remove entries from your current result list.
+You can remove entries from your current result list:

-2. Click on the button .
+2. Click the button .

-Query conditions
+Query Conditions

-Remember the last query
+Remember the Last Query

-Query annotation
+Query Annotation

 Duplicates

-Certain query condition fields provide the option to add up to 3 duplicates of themselves.
-For adding a ‘duplicate’ search criteria, click on the green “Plus” button .
+Certain query condition fields allow you to add up to three duplicates of the same condition.
+For adding a ‘duplicate’ search criteria, click the green “Plus” button .
 Remove a ‘duplicate’ search condition with a click on the red “Minus” button .
 The restrictions can be combined with AND + and OR |.
-To change between the modes click on the + resp. | icon.
+To switch between these modes, click the resp. + or | icon.

-Query modules
+Query Modules

 1. A query window for the linked module will open.